 EPLI can cover wrongful termination claims:

 Imagine a situation where you have to lay off the employees due to some unavoidable situation like the Covid-19 outbreak.
 This could lead to a situation of improper termination lawsuit due to their removal regardless of the reason.
 EPLI can come to the rescue in such situations depending on the type of coverage mentioned in the policy.
 Employment practices claims will always include legal fees as an additional charge even if the business is not faulty.
 This is the importance of EPLI as it can give you that much-needed peace of mind in any such situation.

 EPLI is usually a claims-made policy:

 EPLI is a claims-made insurance policy which means that the claim is covered only if the insurance policy is running during the occurrence of the event and the filing of the claim.
 If there is a situation where you terminate the EPLI coverage as the work is completed, but the previous employee can come back later to sue you.
 Without running EPLI coverage, you will not be reimbursed for lawsuit charges.
 EPLI gives you the option to extend the insurance coverage from its earlier end date.

 Effective risk management consists of always being prepared for surprises that may risk your business heavily.
 Any kind of company having employees is at a risk of facing some kind of lawsuit.
 EPLI is the best option to protect the business whenever a potential, present or former employee press a claim for violation of their rights.
-But it is important to take the insurance coverage from a reliable firm like Risk Managers who perform several preventive measures.
+But it is important to take the insurance coverage from a reliable firm like Risk Managers, LLC who perform several preventive measures.
 The firm will carry regular performance review and background checks and documentation of all the activities related to any issues.
-Risk Managers offer detailed coverage of all types of businesses irrespective of the industry and assure to give the best service to safeguard the business.
+Risk Managers, LLC offer detailed coverage of all types of businesses irrespective of the industry and assure to give the best service to safeguard the business.